CalebBell/fluids/docs/tutorial.rst

 In addition to sizing all sorts of tanks, helical coils are supported and so are a number of other simple calculations.

-Sphericity is implemented, requiring a calculated surface area and volume.
+Sphericity is implemented as :py:func:`~.sphericity`, requiring a calculated surface area and volume.
 For a cube of side length 3, the surface area is 6*a^2=54 and volume a^3=27.
 Its sphericity is then:

 >>> sphericity(A=54, V=27)
 0.8059959770082346

-Aspect ratio of a rectangle 0.2 m by 2 m:
+Aspect ratio of is implemented as :py:func:`~.aspect_ratio`; for example, a rectangle 0.2 m by 2 m:

 >>> aspect_ratio(.2, 2)
 0.1

-Circularity, a parameter used to characterize 2d images of particles, is implemented.
+Circularity, a parameter used to characterize 2d images of particles, is implemented as :py:func:`~.circularity`.
 For a rectangle, one side length = 1, second side length = 100:

 >>> D1 = 1